 Make sure to adjust the timing of an activity based on the needs of your group.
-Virtual activities will almost certainly need to be shorter than your normal activity plans.
-It will be good to have some "back pocket" games ready in case an activity runs shorter than planned or a plan for completion in case an activity runs longer than expected.
+Use visual schedules, checklists, and timers to support structure and flow.
+Have "back pocket" games ready in case an activity runs shorter than expected or a completion plan ready in case it goes longer.
 Remember to build in specific time for breaks and transitions before, during, and after activities.
+Always try everything beforehand to realistically gauge length and implementation.